 - the customer’s understanding of the permanence of the tattoo and its correct care

 - the substances contained by the jewellery used in piercings and their potential risks

-- safe disposal of tattooing equipment.
+- the safe disposal of tattooing equipment.

-Information provided to consumers
+Information provided for consumers

 Before tattooing, provide the customer with all essential information concerning the safety of the tattooing service.
 Provide the information clearly and understandably.
 Make sure that the customer understands that the tattoo is permanent, how difficult and expensive removing a tattoo can be, what kind of care the tattoo needs, and what the potential long-term effects of tattoos are.
 After providing the information, make sure that the customer has understood the information they have received and is willing to be tattooed.

 Provide the customer with the information on tattoo inks marked on the packaging and included in instructions for use.
 For example, the customer can use the list of ingredients to identify any substances they have been advised to avoid (e.g. due to allergies).

 After tattooing, give the customer written instructions on the aftercare of the tattoo to take home with them.
 The written instructions also include instructions in case of possible allergic reactions, infections and other health hazards.

 Tattoos are not recommended for anyone under the age of 18.

 Tattoo and permanent make-up inks are intended to make a symbol or picture on a person’s body.
 The ink is injected or inserted into the person’s skin, mucous membrane or sclera using any applicable method.
 These methods include permanent pigmentation, cosmetic tattooing, microblading and micropigmentation.